Report on Corporate Governance

 Means of Communication:

-• Quarterly Results are communicated through a Press Release and newspaper advertisements in prominent national and regional dailies like the Economic Times, Business Standard, Financial Express, Mint, Free Press Journal and Navshakti.
+• Quarterly Results are communicated through a Press Release and newspaper advertisements in prominent national and regional dailies like The Economic Times, Business Standard, Hindu Business Line, DNA Money, Free Press Journal, Navabharat and Navshakti.

-• The financial results, official news releases and presentations are also displayed on the website of the Company (www.ltfinanceholdings.com)
+• The financial results, official news releases and presentations are also displayed on the website of the Company i.e. www.ltfinanceholdings.com .

 • Management Discussion & Analysis forms a part of the Annual Report which is mailed to the shareholders of the Company.

 Birla Matushri Sabhagar, 19, Marine Lines, Mumbai - 400 020.